London Towne House Apartment No. 1

 Lighting Designer: Zerolux

-Located in one of those ubiquitous post war white brick co-op buildings, this one bed room apartment on first site had nothing to recommend it except for its unobstructed view across Chelsea to downtown Manhattan and what was an incredible view of the twin towers.
-The one bedroom was originally a studio, which had been converted using an absurdly thin wall to divide the bedroom from the living room, and surprisingly divided the panorama window and the HV/AC unit in two.
+Located in a post-war, white brick, co-op building, at first sight this one-bedroom apartment had nothing to recommend it except its unobstructed view across Chelsea to downtown Manhattan.
+The apartment had been converted from a studio, with an absurdly thin wall separating the bedroom and living room and dividing the panorama window and HV/AC unit in two.

-A strangely long and wide entry foyer, which originally extended from the living room, was redefined as a square volume by white lacquered panels and doors; a narrower passage through to the new living space allowed for deep closets and a home office in the original coat closet.
-The kitchen adjacent to the foyer was extended into a broom closet and refitted with Ashe and stainless steel cabinetry and under counter appliances.
+A strangely long and wide entry foyer, which originally extended from the living room, was redesigned as a square volume with white lacquered panels and doors, creating a narrow passageway to the main living space.
+This new configuration opened up area for deep closets and a home office in the original coat closet.
+The kitchen, adjacent to the foyer, was extended into a broom closet and refitted with Ashe and stainless-steel cabinetry and under-counter appliances.

-A teak room divider containing storage and electronic equipment became the nexus between the three functional areas.
-The large south facing window marries the living room and sleeping area but neither has direct visual contact with the other, a single white lacquer windowsill storage cabinet further enhances the perception of unlimited space.
-An acid etched glass panel slides into the teak cabinet as the door from the living space.
-Curtained floor to ceiling clear glass divides the sleeping area from the bathroom, so that with the curtain open the view over the city can be enjoyed from inside the shower.
+A teak room divider that houses storage and electronic equipment is the nexus between the apartment’s three functional areas.
+The large, south-facing window marries the living room and sleeping area but neither has direct visual contact with the other.
+A single, white lacquer windowsill storage cabinet further enhances the perception of unlimited space.
+An acid-etched glass panel slides into the teak cabinet to serve as a door, when needed, from the living space.
+Curtained, floor-to-ceiling, clear glass divides the sleeping area from the bathroom; with the curtain open, city views can be enjoyed from inside the shower.

-A new oak floor was introduced and stained dark chocolate creating a continuous plain of color through out the apartment, including the shower room, where the walls are tiled in Carrara marble 'mini brick' accented with stainless steel and the fixtures are white porcelain.
-The ceiling similarly is a continuous conjoining plan floating over the teak room divider where it is washed by up lighting from below.
-The teak cabinet also floats over the floor with lighting emanating from beneath.
-Foldaway doors make it possible to operate and watch the television from both the living room and bedroom side of the room divider.
-The bed is raised off the floor on a custom Ashe platform, which forms a shelf in an alcove either side of the mattress.
+A new oak floor was introduced and stained dark chocolate, creating a continuous plain through the residence, including the shower room, which has walls tiled in Carrara marble mini-brick accented by stainless steel with white porcelain fixtures.
+Similarly, the ceiling is a continuous conjoining plain floating over the teak room divider, where it is washed with up-lighting from below.
+The teak cabinet floats over the floor with lighting emanating from beneath.
+Foldaway doors make it possible to watch the television from both the living room and bedroom.
+The bed is raised off the floor on a custom Ashe platform, which forms a bedside shelf on each side.

 Photographs by Elizabeth Felicella